zanoxolomngadi/ufo-sightings-expo/README.md

       ```
   2. Organising the applications based of features and not just components
       - Organizing the app by feature (e.g., sightings, user, settings) will make it easier to scale and maintain in the long run.
-  3. Including services folder for seperation of  api services
-      - A dedicated services/directory is best to be introduced to centralize API calls.
-This helps to separate data fetching logic from UI concerns.
-It also allows for easier testing and mocking of network requests.
-  4. Crash Analytics
+  3. Crash Analytics
       - Helps monitor and track app crashes in real time, making it easier to identify and fix issues quickly.
-  5. Tracking event
+  4. Tracking event
       - Intergrating event tracking to monitor user interactions

 ---

- ## Performance Considerations
+ ## 📈 Performance Considerations
  1. Skeleton loaders
       -  Used to minimize layout shift during data fetching.
  2. Chart "conditioning"
       - Charts are shown only when active, which helps keep the app fast and responsive.

 ---

-## Get started
+## 🏁 Get started

 1. Install dependencies